 Vegetables – Good Snacks for Diabetes

-Vegetables like tomatoes, cucumbers, cabbage, cauliflower, red and yellow bell peppers, boiled beans and broccoli are good snacks for diabetes.
 You can add lemon juice or some yoghurt for taste.
 These will supplement minerals and fibre and will not increase sugar levels.

 Whole Gain and Peanut Butter – Healthy Snacks for Diabetes

-Whole-grain crackers with peanut butter are also healthy and safe snacks for diabetes.
-One or two teaspoons of peanut butter and 4-5 wholegrain crackers can be filling and also nutritious.
-You can avoid peanut butter if you wish to; wholegrain crackers will provide fewer carbs and more protein this way.
+Wholegrain crackers with peanut butter are also healthy and safe snacks for diabetes.
+One or two teaspoons of peanut butter on wholegrain crackers can be filling and also nutritious.

 Banana – Foods to Treat Diabetes

-Take 20 grapes and cut a banana into small pieces, keep these in refrigerator for at least half an hour.
-These too are good snacks for diabetes.
-Grapes are high on glycemic index but if you eat 20 grapes you end up consuming 100 calories only.
+Take 20 grapes and cut a banana into small pieces; keep these in the refrigerator for at least half an hour.
+These, too, are good snacks for diabetes.

-Cheeses – Healthy Snacks for Diabetics Patients
+Cheeses – Healthy Snacks for Diabetic Patients

 Yoghurt with Nuts – Safe Snacks to Control Diabetes

-Yoghurt with nuts or seeds is also wonderfully nutritious and relatively safe snack.
-Add a tablespoon of almonds, pecans or walnuts to a cup of yoghurt or a tablespoon of flaxseeds grounded to consume between meals.
-These will supplement lean-protein and flaxseeds provide dose of healthy fatty acids to metabolize harmful fat.
+Yoghurt with nuts or seeds is also a wonderfully nutritious and relatively safe snack.
+Add a tablespoon of almonds, pecans, or walnuts to a cup of yoghurt or a tablespoon of flaxseeds ground to consume between meals.

 Eat an apple with skin.
-This is easily available and relatively safe snack to eat.
-Apples supplement fibre and minerals though these may be moderately high on glycemic index.
-The nutrition supply makes it a safe food to eat between meals for a diabetic.
+This is an easily available and relatively safe snack to eat.
+Apples supply fibre and minerals, though these may be moderately high on the glycemic index.

 Egg Whites – Good Snacks for Diabetes